Herniated Disc Treatment That Fix & Repairs Slip-Disc Without Surgery

-- Tears in the Annual fibers
+- Tears in the Annular fibers

-Learn About the health of your Spinal Disc
+Learn About The Health Of Your Spinal Disc

-So, if you want to know about the health of your Spinal Disc, ask your doctor to send you for an MRI.
+So, if you want to know about your Spinal Disc’s health, ask your doctor to send you for an MRI.
 Even if they say it is only sciatica, insist on getting an MRI.
 Getting an MRI is the absolute final and best method of evaluating and ruling out a spinal disc issue.
 MRI is the gold standard in the testing for a slipped disc.
-And as such, our chiropractors may recommend an MRI test our Doctor of Chiropractic suspects you of having a Slipped Disc.
+And as such, CSC chiropractors may recommend an MRI test when or if our Doctor of Chiropractic suspects you of having a Slipped Disc.